Lethwei: Opening to the world

-Following his title defence, Leduc said in an interview, "I have so much vision for this sport.
-I see Lethwei doing the same for Myanmar as what Muay Thai has done for Thailand."

 On April 18, 2017, for his second title defense under traditional rules, Dave Leduc faced Turkish Australian challenger Adem Yilmaz at Lethwei in Japan 3: Grit in Tokyo, Japan.
 This marked the first Lethwei World title fight headlining two non-Burmese in the sport's history and for the occasion, the Ambassador of Myanmar to Japan was present at the event held in the Korakuen Hall.

-On July 10, 2025, Bare Knuckle Fighting Championship co-owners Conor McGregor and David Feldman made a number announcements in Hollywood, Florida.
-One of the announcements included acquisition of majority shares in a Lethwei promotion in Asia.

 Sanctioning worldwide

 Due to the violent ruleset, Lethwei is difficult to sanction and is illegal in most countries outside of Myanmar.
-Even though headbutts are allowed in Lethwei, they are banned from most other combat sports including mixed martial arts, kickboxing, and Muay Thai.
-As of 2022, Myanmar Lethwei is only legal in the following countries: Myanmar, Japan, Singapore, Slovakia, Austria, Thailand, Taiwan, England, United States (only the state of Wyoming), New Zealand and Poland.
+Even though headbutts are allowed in Lethwei, they are banned from most other combat sports including mixed martial arts, kickboxing, and Muay Thai(bare-knuckle Muay still is fought yearly).
+Technically, it is not banned in Thailand and bare-knuckle full rules are fought yearly in the televised Thailand vs. Myanmar shows fought during Songkran that have gone on since 1986.
+The competitions go back even farther, probably since the early 1900s.
+Thailand uses the full ancient Muay rules including headbutts, throws and two referees in the ring.
+As of 2022, Myanmar Lethwei is only legal in the following countries: Myanmar, Japan, Singapore, Slovakia, Austria, Thailand, Taiwan, United Kingdom, United States (only the state of Wyoming), New Zealand and Poland.
 The World Lethwei Federation has the responsibility to sanction and support the growth of Lethwei worldwide outside of Myanmar.

 In popular culture

+Trilogy poster for the documentary series Born Warriors (2014), which documented the sport of Lethwei.

 Lethwei has been featured in variety of popular culture and mass media, including written works, live-action film and television and animation in Myanmar and occasionally abroad.
-In 2016, the sport gained worldwide attention after Dave Leduc defeated Tun Tun Min, a Golden Belt champion.
-The same year, Born Warriors released a series of documentaries shot throughout Myanmar.
+Media documentation of Lethwei includes Vincent Giordano's multi-part documentary series Born Warriors.
+Active research and filming for the project began in 1999, and the first installment premiered at the Myanmar Film Festival in 2014.
+In 2016, international media coverage of the sport gradually increased following the arrival of Canadian fighter Dave Leduc, who won the openweight Golden Belt championship that year under traditional rules.
 In 2018, Frank Grillo travelled to Myanmar and featured Lethwei in the Netflix documentary FightWorld.
 In 2019, Lethwei was featured in The Joe Rogan Experience podcast by Joe Rogan with Leduc as guest.
 The sport has also been featured in the popular Japanese manga series Kengan Ashura.
 In the series, the Burmese Lethwei master named Saw Paing, is so indestructible that an opponent shatters every bone in their hand trying to punch him.